missinglink/ciao/README.md

 ### Running Ciao test scripts

-This will execute all tests in the `scripts` directory and generate documentation in the `doc` directory.
+This will execute all tests in the `./scripts` directory and write documentation in the `./doc` directory.

 ```bash
 npm run ciao